cspr-rad/kairos-spec/src/spec.typ

 === Comparison of ZK provers

 Version 0.1 will be built using Risc0 as a ZK prover system, both for the individual ZKPs and for the rollup.
 The reason for this is a combination of Risc0's maturity in comparison to its competitors, and Risc0's clever combination of STARKs and SNARKs to quickly produce small proofs and verify them.
-In addition, Risc0 is one of few options which allow for GPU acceleration for the ZKR computation.
+In addition, Risc0 is one of few options which allow for GPU acceleration for the batch proof computation.

 = Low-level design <low-level-design>